ChrisCooper/mostly-benevolent-infection/readme.md

 outgoing edges from the infected partition by expanding to nodes of low partition-leaving degree and high partition-internal degree first.

+I expect a greedy expanding algorithm like this minimizes reads from the datastore.
+You don't need to figure out in advance what users in the population should be considered, and instead read each user as you go.
+Since this wasn't implemented with Datastore, it remains a theory!

 Reflections
 -------------